-This page is intended to be a step toward better managing snowmobile use in Tatshenshini-Alsek Park.
-The Klondike Snowmobile Association is committed to working with BC Parks and other agencies to ensure that safe and appropriate snowmobile use is a sustainable form of winter recreation in the park.
+One of the goals of this page is to be a step toward better managing snowmobile use in Tatshenshini-Alsek Park and surrounding areas.
+The Klondike Snowmobile Association is committed to working with B.C.
+Parks and other agencies to ensure that safe and appropriate snowmobile use is a sustainable form of winter recreation in the park.

 Where can you ride in the park?

-Snowmobile use is only allowable in a specified area within the park.
+Snowmobile use is only allowed in a specified area within the park.
 The specified area is in the park’s Natural Environment Zone, one of two management zones within the park.
 The other zone in the park is called the Wilderness Recreation Zone.
 The objective of the Natural Environment Zone is to provide a limited number of entry points along the Haines Highway where snowmobile use is permitted.
-Access is restricted largely to valley bottoms and valley ridges in this portion of the park.

 Generally the use of snowmobiles in Provincial Parks is prohibited.
-BC Parks has allowed for this activity to continue in Tatshenshini-Alsek Park providing it is contained within the Natural Environment Zone and does not negatively impact conservation values.
-However, if this objective cannot be achieved, BC Parks will have no choice other than to consider a complete closure to the use of snowmobiles in the park.
+B.C.
+Parks has generously allowed for this activity to continue in Tatshenshini-Alsek Park providing it is contained within the Natural Environment Zone and does not negatively impact conservation values.
+However, if this objective cannot be achieved, B.C.
+Parks will have no choice other than to consider a complete closure to the use of snowmobiles in the park.
+With this in mind we ask all snowmobilers to please respect the environment and all other back country users, so we can look forward to many more seasons of everyone enjoying the area.

-- Be respectful of others – Snowmobiles can present a danger to other park visitors, especially backcountry skiers and snowboarders.
+- Be respectful of others – Snowmobiles can present a danger to other park visitors, especially backcountry skiers and snowboarders, so please share the area respectfully.

-- Slow it down– Maintain speeds that are responsible and practical for conditions at night or in flat light, where speeds should be slower because of the reduced visibility.
+- Slow it down – Maintain speeds that are responsible and practical for the conditions, especially at night or in flat light.

-- Spread the word – BC Parks, the Champagne and Aishihik First Nations and the Klondike Snowmobile Association urge you to make your fellow snowmobile enthusiasts aware of responsible and appropriate use in the park.
+- Spread the word – B.C.
+Parks, the Champagne and Aishihik First Nations and the Klondike Snowmobile Association urge you to make sure your fellow snowmobile enthusiasts are aware of responsible and appropriate snowmobile use in the park.

 For more information please contact: